 The wellbeing of young kiwis in New Zealand is at the heart of services that RRT offers.

-After reading an article from a mother of a two-year-old boy who has a serious heart condition, pleading for help to buy beds for the country’s only children’s hospital, Rapid Relief Team was compelled to step in and do what we could to help.
+After reading an article from a mother of a two-year-old boy who has a serious heart condition, pleading for help to buy beds for the country’s only children’s hospital, Rapid Relief Team along with the valued support of NAF (National Assistance Fund) were compelled to step in and do what we could to help.

 Starship Children’s Hospital is asking Kiwis for help expanding its paediatric intensive care unit (PICU) capacity as it is consistently facing a shortage of beds.